 To comprehensively and conveniently provide the information, motivation, structure, and accountability necessary for positive change

-“Whatsoever thy hand findeth to do, do it with thy might.” – Ecclesiastes 9:10
+“Whatever your hand finds to do, do it with your might.”
+(Ecclesiastes 9:10)

 While attending a Success Dallas networking group meeting, I had the pleasure of meeting a man involved in some amazing philanthropic work in Africa.
 They were taking care of abused, hungry, and abandoned children.
 In addition to basic needs, they were building development centers and schools to provide education and opportunity, so that the children’s futures could look vastly different from their present situations.

 As I learned more, it became clear that we needed to help.
 Since our decision to get involved, we have found that we are the true beneficiary.
 It’s become an absolute blessing to see what’s happening over there, and a joy to know that we helped them.
 Let me rephrase that – YOU have helped them, and simply by helping yourself.

 In our Pound for Pound program, for every single pound an overweight adult loses with us, we will provide a pound of food to an underweight child.

 “It’s an interesting mix of problems we face in America: many of us are dying from eating too much, while others are dying from not eating enough.
 Why not work on both at the same time?”